 - Complimentary attendance at the Annual Conference, where they present their research

-- An exclusive mentorship with senior mentors who are matched with them based on academic and professional interests
+- A mentorship with senior mentors who are matched with them based on academic and professional interests

 - Tailored professional development webinars that address their specific educational and professional needs